 When employers ask for both personal and professional references, use this format to categorize your job references.
 Distinguishing which contact falls within each group helps employers decide which references to contact and what questions to prepare ahead of time.

 This job reference format utilizes subheadings to visually separate the page into two job reference lists.
 Use the same font size and typeface for these labels as you did for the section headers on your resume.
-Furthermore, the final line for each person on the list should describe how the contact knew you (“Relationship to Candidate”), as a personal reference’s ability to speak to your character largely depends on how they know you.
+Furthermore, the final line for each person on the list should describe how the contact knows you (“Relationship to Candidate”), as a personal reference’s ability to speak to your character largely depends on their relationship to you.

 Download a full categorized job references template at the top of this article.

 After submitting your job reference list to the employer, make sure to update your job reference tracker.
 You should also get in contact with your references to let them know they might be receiving a call sometime soon and say thank you.
 After all, their help could be the key to landing your dream job!